ilan-g/alexa-meetup-chennai-nov-2018/README.md

-# Build An Simple Alexa Skill for Bangalore Meetup - Suggest Places to visit
+# Build An Simple Alexa Skill for Chennai Meetup - Suggest Places to visit
 <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/header._TTH_.png" />

 ## Description
-- This is a simple Alexa code base to recommand the user to visist the places based on taking inputs about the zones from User(Sample skill built for bangalore region - Meetup).
+- This is a simple Alexa code base to recommand the user to visist the places based on taking inputs about the zones from User(Sample skill built for Chennai region - Meetup).

 - Skills asks for User's name and area zone and suggests the places to visit based on the zone.